 The Dream in nap size.

 The dream is to travel the world in a ’89 VW van.
-Starting of with a transatlantic boat trip to Halifax Canada to drive down all the way to the South of Argentina.
-This Trip would take me about 2 years, that gives me enough time to figure out what continent to travel next.
+Starting of with a transatlantic boat trip from Antwerp Belgium to New York.
+In New york we will have 4 days to get the van travel ready.
+From there we will drive North into Canada, cross Canada to the west.
+From there on its all going south all the way down to the South of Argentina.
+This Trip would take us about 2 years, that gives us enough time to figure out what continent to travel next.

 I am not able to tell you my dream in less words than that, this might have got you interested in the whole dream and plan.

 The Dream in full night of sleep size.